 This doesn't necessarily mean that you have to get a mortgage on a place.
 The best way to do it is to go to a top digital nomad spot where cost of living and rent is low.
 Get a short term contract and then travel around on days you're not teaching.

-If you can’t make it back to your base in time for your teaching days, you can always get an AirBnB for a nice private place with an internet connection…this is a much better option than a hostel.
+If you can't make it back to your classroom in time for your teaching days, you can always get an AirBnB for a nice private place with an internet connection…this is a much better option than a hostel.

 So if you've got dreams of travel and want to become an online teacher with DaDaABC, then click the link below: